 Sun damage is a broad term that covers a range of skin conditions and visible aging that occurs due to unprotected sun exposure.
-While most people associated sun damage with frequent sunburns or excessive tanning, sun damage can occur with moderate, unprotected sun exposure over time.
-A light tan, for example, caused by time in the sun or tanning beds can cause sun damage and lead to premature aging, skin cancer, and other skin concerns.
+While most people associated ultraviolet (UV) damage with frequent sunburns or excessive tanning, sun damage can occur with moderate, unprotected UV exposure over time.
+A light tan, for example, caused by time in the sun or tanning beds can cause UV damage and lead to premature aging, skin cancer, and other skin concerns.

 At the Laser and Skin Surgery Center of Indiana, our expert dermatology providers diagnose and treat all types of sun damage, from light sunburns to melanoma and everything in between.